Challenge Your School to be part of The Kindness Games

 President & CEO

 What is Kindland?

-Presented by Cleveland-based, non-profit organization, Values-in-Action Foundation, the Kindland movement is bringing together communities, businesses, organizations, and schools by recognizing and sharing the acts of kindness around us in an effort to inspire a ground swell of positivity and goodness that will solidify Northeast Ohio as the kindest place in the nation.
+Presented by Cleveland, Ohio-based, non-profit organization, Values-in-Action Foundation, the Kindland movement is bringing together communities, businesses, organizations, and schools by recognizing and sharing the acts of kindness around us in an effort to inspire a ground swell of positivity and goodness.
 Kindland relies on the power of the people to do, recognize, report, and share the acts of kindness happening everyday.

 The goal is to create a community that can sustain a unified sense of kindness, compassion, empathy and understanding.
 These values are the foundation we need for our community to have the strength to find solutions to our most prominent issues including navigating through the COVID-19 crisis, poverty, social justice, racism, and political polarization.

 About Values-in-Action Foundation